JoseCodeM/JoseCodeM/README.md

-- 👋 Hi, I’m @JoseCodeM full time student at ZTM Coding bootcamp.
+- 👋 Hi, I’m @JoseCodeM
 - 👀 I’m interested in Lifting weights, working on cars with friends, watching anime, playing video games & of course learning how to program!
 - 🌱 I’m currently learning HTML/CSS & Javascript!
 - 💞️ I’m looking to collaborate on any type of projects I can get my hands on!
 That's of course projects that I'm able to handle since I am still a noob at this.